 You will also find options for any room in your home, made of natural materials like jute and cotton; all of which are ethically produced by expert craftspeople in Panipat, India, in an 80-year-old heritage textiles factory.

-The brand is also OEKO-TEX® certified which means you can trust that their products are free from harmful chemicals and synthetics.
+The brand is also OEKO-TEX® certified which means you can trust that its products are free from harmful chemicals and synthetics.

 They even offer a non-toxic eco rug pad made of handwoven organic jute and all-natural rubber.